Your Vote is Your Voice

 It is crucial to ask candidates where they stand on supporting those who are suffering.
 As a community of faith, Trinity is working on issues related to homeless and housing, racial justice, and mass incarceration.
-We invite you to join us as we advocate for our neighbors and ask those running for public office these questions:

-The last day to register to vote is Friday, May 28.
 Learn more about making your own voter plan in New York State:

 Check Your Registration Status